nct1673/Loan-Approval-Prediction-Using-SAS/README.md

 2. loan_duration

 Treatment for missing value:
-Categorical - impute by its mode
+1.Categorical - impute by its mode
-Continuous - impute by its mean
+2.Continuous - impute by its mean

 # Model Creation
-Logistic Regression Model will be created in this project.
+Logistic Regression Model will be created in this project. \\
-After create the model, apply the model to predict the loan approval status for applicants in testing set.
+After create the model, apply the model to predict the loan approval status for applicants in testing set.\\
 A visualization for the predicted output will be done.